MeltingHack/MeltingHack/README.md

+👋 Hi, Welcome to our page!
-- 👋 Hi, We are @MeltingHack.
+We are @MeltingHack.

+Homepage:
+Discord:
+X:
+LinkedIn:
+Instagram:

 <!---
 MeltingHack/MeltingHack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.